alumae/kaldi-offline-transcriber/README.md

 ## Introduction ##

-This is an offline transcription system based on Kaldi (http://kaldi.sourceforge.net), with some Estonian specific aspects.
+This is an offline transcription system for Estonian based on Kaldi (http://kaldi.sourceforge.net).

 The system is targetted to users who have no speech research background but who want to transcribe long audio recordings using automatic speech recognition.